Bestselling bands of the '80s, then and now

 The Cars: Then

-Boston rock band The Cars members included lead singer, songwriter, and rhythm guitarist Ric Ocasek, bassist Benjamin Orr, guitarist Elliot Easton, keyboard player Greg Hawkes, and drummer David Robinson.
-Early hits included "Just What I Needed," "Good Times Roll," "My Best Friend's Girl," and "You're All I've Got Tonight."
+The Cars members included lead singer, songwriter, and rhythm guitarist Ric Ocasek, bassist Benjamin Orr, guitarist Elliot Easton, keyboard player Greg Hawkes, and drummer David Robinson.
+Their early hits include "Just What I Needed," "Good Times Roll," "My Best Friend's Girl," and "You're All I've Got Tonight."

 The Cars: Now

 The Cars split in 1988.
-Ocasek went solo releasing six albums and producing for bands including No Doubt and Bad religion.
-Orr died in 2000 and The Cars surviving members reunited to release a new album entitled, “Move Like This.”
+Ocasek went solo releasing six albums and producing for bands including No Doubt and Bad Religion.
+Orr died in 2000 and the Cars' surviving members reunited to release a new album, "Move Like This."
 Ocasek passed away in 2019.